Adas1601/QOSF_Cohort_11/README.md

 # n Dimensional Qubit State Preparation — README

-A small utility to prepare, display and validate normalized quantum state vectors (kets)
+A small utility to prepare, display and validate normalized quantum state vectors (kets).

 This repository contains a compact Python implementation to create, display and test normalized quantum states for n qubits.
 It has a State_Preparation class helps construct a 2^n-dimensional state vector for n qubits from a list of complex amplitudes and shows the state both as a column vector and in Dirac (ket) notation.
 It also includes a test suite demonstrating the intended correctness checks (normalization, correct dimensionality, and error cases).